dotmailer/dotmailer-magento-extension/README.md

     - The class Zend_DB_Expr is now used for columns with expressions.
     - We’ve fixed a problem relating to the website ID that’s used when getting a store’s configuration in the helper.

+# V6.3.1
+###### Bug fixes
+ - Unsubscribers from Magento weren’t being removed successfully from the subscriber address book; they are again now(#233).
+ - Contact datafields weren't getting updated in dotmailer for existing customers in Magento whose data changed; this has been fixed.(#244)

 # V6.3.0
 ###### Features
 - Code audit 2017.